BR7RKR/picture-to-ascii/README.md

 ### -r or --reverse
 Use this flag if you want to reverse the ascii chars string.

+### -fl or --font-latin
+This flag extends basic font with latin characters.
+It works in pair with '-f' flag when you save as an image.

 ## Plans for Further Development
+* Improve flags handling
-* Add a compression option.
+* Add a compression option to compress the initial image.
-* Add a "save as picture" option.
 * Create a cross-platform console application.